Harriet-ngomo/Harriet-ngomo/README.md

 ## About Me

-I'm a data driven professional with a strong foundation in economics and statistics, currently transitioning into data science.
-I bring a unique perspective to data problems, combining analytical thinking with practical insights

-Currently upskilling in Machine Learning and Advanced Analytics at **Moringa School**

-Recent projects include:
-- **Aviation Risk Analysis** – Identifying safe aircraft for business expansion
-- **Movie Revenue Insights** – Analyzing genre performance across global markets
-- **Real Estate Market Analysis** – Exploring housing trends in Mexico and Brazil
-- **A classification model for taxpayer risk**
-- **Stock trend analysis using language models**
-- **A machine learning project on diabetes prediction**
+I’m a data driven professional with a background in Economics and Statistics now building on that foundation through formal training in Data Science.
+I’ve completed a Data Analysis course at ALX Africa and a Data Science program at Moringa School, gaining practical skills in Python, SQL and data visualization.
+I’m passionate about using data to uncover insights and support meaningful decision-making

 ---

 # MY GITHUB STATS